-This program focuses on the future of data, encryption, digital currencies and payments; and norms and rules that may shape global technology governance.
+This program focuses on the future of data, encryption, FinTech, space policy, digital privacy, biotechnology, semiconductor supply chains, and norms and rules that may shape global technology governance.

-The Technology and Society Program at Carnegie India is supported by Tata Trusts, Harman, Mohandas Pai, Facebook, Flipkart, Kiran Mazumdar-Shaw, Intel, Google, Amazon, BillDesk, WhatsApp, and National Payments Corporation of India.
-The Global Technology Summit is also supported by the Indian Ministry of External Affairs and the Karnataka Department of Information Technology, Biotechnology, and Science Technology.
+The Technology and Society Program at Carnegie India is supported by Tata Trusts, Mohandas Pai, Meta India, Google India, Salesforce India, Kiran Mazumdar-Shaw, Biocon, Syngene, Intel India, SAP India, AWS India, WhatsApp India, BillDesk, and the National Payments Corporation of India.
+The Global Technology Summit is also supported by the Indian Ministry of External Affairs and the Karnataka Government's Department of Electronics, Information Technology, Biotechnology, and Science & Technology.

 With monkeypox being declared a global health emergency, the WHO approach is an innovative and effective way to curb outbreaks of zoonotic diseases.